-Q: How can I begin to be serious about my sexual purity?
+Q: How can I begin to be serious in this process?

 SEEING THE TRUTH OF WHERE I REALLY AM

-I wrote a post recently called “6 Breakthroughs That Took My Sexual Purity to Another Level”.
+I’m working on a post right now called “6 Breakthroughs in My Sexual Addiction Recovery”.
 One of the breakthroughs in my life was when I started to see the truth of where I really was.
 I was so far off base.
 I was so deceived by my sin that I thought God was actually OK with my behaviors, and I was in ministry!
 When I was confronted with my sin, exposed, and asked to leave my church, it was the wakeup call I needed.
 My sin had dragged me far away from where God wanted me to be.

 Learning the truth of how far I had drifted was overwhelming for me.
 It was a personal crisis.
 I was broken, and I was ready to do something about it.
 I was willing to do whatever I needed to get well.
 And (most importantly) I followed through and took some steps I had never taken before (going to a sexual addiction counselor, going to a support group).